Abhijith-TR/Record-Management-Backend/README.md

 - API to facilitate the management and viewing of academic records.
 - Involves three levels of users i.e., the super admin, the admin and the user.
 - Includes all CRUD functionality as well as access restrictions to records.
 - Developed using NodeJS and Express.
 Database on MongoDB Atlas.
-Hosted on [Heroku](https://irms-server.herokuapp.com/).
-- Note that the online API cannot be used unless you are registered by the super admin (in this case, me).

 ## How to setup